Exawind/nalu-wind/docs/source/user/build_manually.rst

 Build
 *****

-Create a ``nalu-nind/build`` directory and execute something similar to following commands.
-The commands, using modules containing the TPL locations, for the NREL Eagle machine are:
+Create a ``nalu-wind/build`` directory and execute something similar to following commands.
+The general commands for configuring and building Nalu-Wind are listed below.
+We show a script which uses modules which populate the <PACKAGE>_ROOT_DIR locations for the NREL Eagle machine, but it will need to be modified with the specific TPL locations you have used.

 .. literalinclude:: do-config-nalu-wind.sh

-This process will create ``naluX`` within the ``Nalu-Wind/build`` location.
+This process will create ``naluX`` within the ``nalu-wind/build`` location.